neuralmagic/deepsparse/research/mpt/README.md

-*LAST UPDATED: 10/11/2023*
+*LAST UPDATED: 11/24/2023*

 # **Sparse Finetuned LLMs with DeepSparse**

-DeepSparse has support for performant inference of sparse large language models, starting with Mosaic's MPT.
+DeepSparse has support for performant inference of sparse large language models, starting with Mosaic's MPT and Meta's Llama 2.
 Check out our paper [Sparse Finetuning for Inference Acceleration of Large Language Models](https://arxiv.org/abs/2310.06927)

 In this research overview, we will discuss: